Our fight against human trafficking is one of the great human rights causes of our time.

 As much as it pains me to say it, a successful campaign can’t rely on social media entirely.
 Social is a great way to enhance and market the campaign, but it can’t be the entire campaign.
 Don’t get me wrong.
 We saw thousands of signatures come in because of Facebook and Twitter (We tracked every single link we used), but we saw a flood of signatures come in thanks to our e-mail marketing and field teams helping us to activate.

 The most interesting part to all of this is that we spent zero dollars on marketing and promotion.
 Zero dollars!
-If you work for a nonprofit that has a small to no social and digital budget, there is hope.
-You can still run a successful advocacy campaign.
+If you work for a nonprofit that has a small to no social media or digital marketing budget, there is hope.
+You can still run a successful nonprofit advocacy campaign.
 You can build a movement!